Who Is This Muse?

 My name is Faith Halverson-Ramos.
-I wear many hats.
+Because I want to know and experience as much as I can about the human condition, I wear many hats.
 It’s a good thing I like hats.

 As a board-certified music therapist, I find music to be both amusing and inspiring.
 I personally experience this for myself, and I see it in others professionally.
 Music invites people throughout the lifespan and across cultures to move, sing, play, create, and engage with the world.